facundolema/geohuemul/README.md

 - [ ] Add Leaflet version for zooming
 - [ ] Add projection options
 - [x] Add export as image option

+# IN DESPERATE NEED OF A COHERENT UI